Trump, first lady to host state dinner in April for Spain

 But the subsequent decision by Aznar´s successor, José Luis Rodríguez Zapatero, to pull Spanish troops out of Iraq after he took office in 2004 soured ties considerably.

-Barack Obama’s arrival at the White House saw relations improve,and he and Zapatero were seen as good friends.
-The relationship has held steady with Trump first hosting former premier Mariano Rajoy in 2017 and preparing to meet new Socialist Premier Minister Pedro Sánchez.
+Barack Obama’s arrival at the White House saw relations improve, and he and Zapatero were seen as good friends.
+The relationship has held steady with Trump first hosting former premier Mariano Rajoy in 2017, although Socialist Prime Minister Pedro Sánchez has yet to make or receive a visit.
+Trump opposes socialism.

 The Trump administration’s previous state dinners were for France in April 2018 and Australia in September 2019.